 - Whoever wins the game will get a huge prize.

-Everything in the building is falling apart.
+- Everything in the building is falling apart.

-Nothing can change the facts.
+- Nothing can change the facts.

-Here, we can see how some members of this list of pronouns can be used in either concrete or abstract ways.
+Here, we can see how some members of the list of pronouns can be used in either concrete or abstract ways.
 The first sentence includes a prepositional phrase (in the building) to place a concrete limit on everything—we understand that everything here defines the group of things that are in the building.
 The second, however, uses nothing as an abstraction to denote a complete absence of possibilities.

 One more major group is the interrogative category, which are, as you might expect, used to ask questions.
 The interrogative pronouns list is as follows:

-Whatever they want to do is fine with me.
+- Whatever they want to do is fine with me.

-Do you know whom to ask about tickets?
+- Do you know whom to ask about tickets?